LennyRemache/ML-Project/README.md

 # Regression Machine Learning project

+DATASETS NOT INCLUDED DUE TO THEIR LARGE FILE SIZE

 # Preamble
 In 2006, Netflix released over 100 million ratings from over 400,000 users on over 17,000 films.
 Whoever improved the RMSE of Netflix’s “Cinematch” algorithm by 10% within 5 years received